 1. Sign in to your account

-3. Proceed to the next step, which is to upload your 3D model, using the Digifabster widget - a tool that allows you to easily upload and view 3D models within the platform.
+4. Proceed to the next step, which is to upload your 3D model, using an enhanced version of the Digifabster widget - a tool that allows you to easily upload and view 3D models within the platform.

-4. Once your model is uploaded, you can use the various features and benefits of the Digifabster platform to manage your order.
-This includes tracking the status of your order, communicating with the manufacturer or fabricator, and making payments.
+5. Once your model is uploaded, you can use the various features and benefits of the Digifabster platform to manage your order.

 Backoffice